organix/crlf/JSON.md

 }
 ```

 From a pattern-matching perspective, we take the set of all JSON values to be the alphabet of Terminal symbols.
+Also, each value belongs to exactly one of the six base types.

 ### `null` value